-Precipitation: Evaporation causes the formation of water vapor and condensation causes the formation of droplets of water.
-Condensation occurs when the water vapour cools on rising.
+Precipitation: Evaporation causes formation of water vapor and condensation causes formation of droplets of water.
+Condensation occurs when the water vapour cools on reaching higher altitude.
 Clouds are masses of such water droplets.
 When theses droplets become too heavy to float in the air, they come down as precipitation.
 Precipitation can be in the form of: Rain, Snow, Sleet or Hail.

 Precipitation that comes down to the earth in the liquid form is called rain.
-Most of the ground water comes from rain.
-Plants help in preserving water.
+Most of the groundwater comes from rain.
 A rain gauge measures the amount of rainfall.
 When trees are cut in the hilly areas, rain water flows down and floods the low lying areas.
 Now it is clear why we should not cut trees and strive to plant more and more of them.

 On the basis of the mechanism, there are three types of rainfall, as shown below.